 Nova Scotia Community College

 Welcome to the NSCC digital collections.
-This is a new initiative of NSCC Library Services and will build over time.
+This is an initiative of NSCC Library Services and will build over time.
 Our first project is the W. K. Morrison Special Collection.
 We invite you to follow us as we build.
 If you have suggestions for additional collections please feel free to contact us.

 NSCC Students are connected to our digital collections in a number of ways.
 From student employment to using the collections in their projects, we will highlight the various ways they bring value to the collections and NSCC.